2020PB/police-brutality/tools/replicator/README.md

 > **WARNING**: If you value your privacy, and anonymity do not participate in this cluster.
 Participating in this cluster, **even** if coming behind an anonymization tool like Tor, or a VPN will likely lead to your real life identity being revealed, as IPFS is incredibly self-doxxing.
 If you want to participate in this cluster, and value your privacy and anonymity, do so from a cloud based VPS, ideally paid for via anonymous crypto.

 The `replicator` tool allows anyone to easily mirror a public set of data on IPFS.
-It consists of spinning up lightweight an IPFS node, along with a lightweight IPFS Cluster client that follows a CRDT topic publish to by a set of trusted peers that are responsible for updating the "follow list" which is a set of IPFS CIDs that are replicated by the cluster.
+It consists of spinning up an IPFS node, along with a lightweight IPFS Cluster follower client that follows a CRDT topic published to by a set of trusted peers that are responsible for updating the "follow list" which is a set of IPFS CIDs that are replicated by the cluster.
 Anyone following this cluster will pin the data in the follow list locally.

 # install